Africa's Best Authentic Tailor-Made Safaris

 Katavi National Park: A Hidden Gem in Western Tanzania

-Katavi National Park is a remote, untouched wilderness in western Tanzania, known for its rich wildlife and unspoiled natural beauty.
-Covering about 4,471 square kilometers, it is one of the largest but least visited national parks in Tanzania.
+Katavi National Park is a remote, untouched wilderness paradise, situated in the western area of Tanzania, known for its rich wildlife and unspoiled natural beauty.
+Home to the largest herds of buffalo on the planet, it covering about 4,471 square kilometers, it is one of the largest but least visited national parks in Tanzania.
 For those seeking an adventurous and secluded safari, Katavi offers an exclusive experience.

 Geography and Terrain